Swift Tales 1

 With this knowledge, Joe and I decided to store a percentage in JSON and then translate it to an integer in iOS with the following formula I created:

-Interestingly I discovered it’s impossible to provide a lineSpacing value less than 0, or 100% of the font size.
-This isn’t common in practice, but alas, one of The New York Times's condensed fonts used less than 100% on web.
+Interestingly, I discovered it’s impossible to provide a lineSpacing value less than 0, or 100% of the font size.
+This isn’t common in practice, but alas, one of The New York Times' condensed fonts used less than 100% on web.
 When I brought this up to my new iOS engineering friends, I was aghast to learn that for 10 years (!) this particular font was culturally known to be a pain and “impossible to fix”.

 While web and Figma equally split line height above and below a line of text, Apple places space only in-between lines of text.
 Yes, this is why our designs have spacing issues around text after handoff!
 Joe and I call this the “half-leading problem”.